 Econ H195B must be taken for a letter grade and 3 units.
 Econ H195B will always be included when calculating the major GPA for level of honors.

 Students are encouraged to choose an Economics faculty member to supervise their thesis.
 Supervision by a faculty member outside the Economics Department is subject to approval by the Undergraduate Chair.

+There are copies of prior semesters theses available online at the undergraduate thesis website.
 Some submissions have been omitted because they contain proprietary data, or because we do not have permission from the author to post the work.
 This is not a reflection on the quality of their work.
 All work is © 2009-2012 by the individual authors.
 All rights reserved.

 For more information about deadlines, please see our honors timeline.